Electric-Coin-Company/zcash-docs/source/rtd_pages/sapling_turnstile.rst

 .. note::

+   Nodes will need to stay running until all funds have been transferred.
+If the node is shut down before completion, you will need to reactivate the tool when the node has been restarted again.

    You can also enable migration in `zcash.conf` by adding the ``-migration`` parameter.
-This will start the migration automatically after restart.
+This will start the migration automatically on restart.
 If the tool is deactivated with the RPC, a restart of zcashd will reenable it.

 To check the status of migration, run: